 Earlier, I shared my philosophy that strategic planning is a lot like sailing.
 When you’re under sail, conditions can change quickly.
-It’s natural to revise and refactor your plans along the way.
+You frequently need to revise and refactor your plans along the way.

 In this case, instead of assessing the winds and weather, we use probing questions to dig into what’s enabling– and standing in the way of– your company achieving its most important priorities.
 Then we use those insights to confirm or adjust your plans.

 Successful founders use strategic planning–both annually and quarterly–to get to their vision as quickly and as profitably as possible.

 At each strategy session, you’ll look back on your progress, your challenges and other factors affecting what you’re trying to achieve.
 Then you’ll apply that knowledge to your upcoming plan.

 I always recommend quarterly strategy sessions, because a lot can change in three months for fast growth companies, and it enables us to pivot quickly.